Witiko/markdown/README.md

 the documentation, are placed in the `Makefile` file for ease of maintenance.

-When the file `markdown.ins` is interpreted using a Unicode-aware TeX engine, such as XeTeX (`xetex markdown.ins`) or LuaTeX (`luatex markdown.ins`), several files are produced from the `markdown.dtx` document.
+When the file `markdown.ins` is interpreted using a Unicode-aware TeX engine, such LuaTeX (`luatex markdown.ins`), several files are produced from the `markdown.dtx` document.
 The `make base` command is provided by `Makefile` for convenience.
 In `markdown.dtx`, the boundaries between the produced files are marked up using an XML-like syntax provided by the [l3docstrip][] plain TeX package.

 Running the [LaTeXMK][] tool on the `markdown.dtx` file (`latexmk markdown.dtx`) after the Markdown package has been